 The Fellows tuition fee helps offset program expenses.
 The fee is $1500 and can be paid in installments throughout the year.
 We are seeking donors who would enable us to provide financial aid as needed.
 A limited number of scholarships are available, please submit this form along with your application, if you need to apply for financial help.

-Applications will be accepted in the spring for cohorts beginning the following fall.
+Applications are accepted in the spring for cohorts beginning the following fall.
 The next cohort will run from September 2019-May 2020.
 There will be a kick-off dessert in August to get to know your cohort and the program will begin with our first retreat the weekend of Sep 27.
 Fellows will be selected who best demonstrate 1) commitment to the city, 2) spiritual maturity, and 3) ability to fulfill the responsibilities of the program.